AkshatGadhwal/Advanced-NodeJs-App/README.md

 2. The server will start running on `http://localhost:6969` ( or you can configure in your .env).

+## Data Storag

+User data is stored in memory using the users.json file.
+When the server starts, it loads the initial data from the file and performs all CRUD operations in memory.
+Note that the data is not persisted across server restarts.

 ## API Endpoints

 ### 1. Get User List